matt-ieraci/kaggle-house-prices/README.md

 ## Installation
 To run this project, you'll need Python 3 and the following libraries:
+- matplotlib
+- numpy
+- pandas
+- seaborn
-- NumPy
+- scipy
-- Pandas
+- tempfile
-- Matplotlib
+- shutil
-- Seaborn
+- xgboost
-- Scikit-learn
+- sklearn

 You can install these packages using pip: run `pip install -r requirements.txt` in your terminal.